 As a caring, loving human being, I would never advise my flock to ever hang out under bridges; but in this one case I think I’ll make an exception.
 Don’t get me wrong, the area around A-1 is still pretty shady, even by Grant Road standards, but even the prospect of having a junkie shank you with a used syringe is worth the deliciousness they serve up at A-1, there’s no question about it.

 Externally, A-1 is Not much to look at, though it’s not all that bad either, the kitchen is out in the open, so you can actually see the magic in action and get the unadulterated aroma of a hundred meals being fried away in a vat of hot oil.
-It’s surprisingly fun to watch.
-The restaurant is pretty clean and has walls that look like they were finger-painted, which is pretty adorable.
-Although it has an A/C section, we sat outside with our people, though I have to admit the general section does overlook a shady street, so you’ll have to put with the unappetising sounds of drunk people yelling at their wives.
+It’s actually surprisingly fun to watch.
+The restaurant is pretty clean and has walls that look like they were finger-painted, which is adorable.
+Although it has an A/C section, we sat outside with our fellow countrymen, though we have to admit, the general section does overlook a shady street, so you’ll have to put with the unappetising sounds of drunk people yelling at their wives.
 Now, about the food;

 We called for the Special Koliwada Rice, which was Chinese Schezwan fried rice endowed with prawn Koliwada, fish Koliwada, egg and chicken(ew).
 It was some of the best fried rice we’ve ever had and they didn’t hold back on the meats.
 Most restaurants only put tiny shrimp in their prawn fried rice and we happily go on with our lives none the wiser.
-But not A-1; the prawns in the Special Koliwada are large, crispy and delicious, so is the fish, I didn’t care much for the chicken, and I wasn’t going to let it ruin an enjoyable meal.
+But not A-1; the prawns in the Special Koliwada are large, crispy and delicious, & so is the fish.
+We don’t care much for the chicken, and we weren’t going to let it ruin an enjoyable meal.

 TBR Insight: A-1 Fish Koliwada only opens post 6:30pm, which isn’t an ideal time to be hanging around under bridges in Grant Road.
 Also, don’t forget to tell them you don’t want chicken in your Special Koliwada Rice, chicken is a trash bird.